FengZiYjun/Matrix-Toolbox/matrix/matrix/README.md

 ### Files
 - matrix.cpp

-  This is the entry of the application.
+  The entry of the application.

 - mymatrix.h

-  This is the definition of matrix class.
+  The definition of matrix class.

-- specialmatrix.h
+- specialmat.h

 	Some special matrices that inherite the base Matrix class.

 - matlab.h

-  This is the definition of matlab class.
+  The definition of matlab class.

 - exception.h

-  This is the definition of Matrix related exception classes.
+  The definition of Matrix related exception classes.

+- ml.h

+	The definition of encapsulation of machine learning algorithm.

 - test.cpp

-	This is the test file.
+	The test file.

+- stdafx.h targetver.h

+	Additional file required by Visual Studio.